lindenbaum/http2smtp/README.md

 * `{rate_limit, Limit :: pos_integer()}`

   Rate limit per context per minute.
-Do not accept more that X `mails/min` on a context.
+Do not accept more than X `mails/min` on a context.
+Every additional request will be rejected.
 Default is _2 mails/min_.
+  This can also be set per context.
+For details see description for `To` below.

 * `{from, binary()}`